elorenzi23/wmata/README.md

-# wmata
+# wmata-api
-scripts accessing wmata's public api
+Scripts that access the WMATA public API